akharrou/42-Project-Ft_ssl_md5/README.md

   * `SHA-512`
   * `whirlpool`

-Then we are asked to rewrite them.
+Then we are asked to rewrite part of the `OpenSSL` program functionality.
+It includes the implementation of the following cryptographic hashing algorithms:

-## Implementations
 <table>
   <tr>
     <th text-align=right>Algorithm</th>